denten-books/plain-text/main.md

 programming devices for radio and television content (US1974062, 1932-1934;
 US2031074, 1931-1936).
-With the invention of punch cards and perforated tape (also used in Jacquard looms, as early as 1801), a message meant for another human became also a physical medium--bumps and holes--used to mechanical movement of the transmission apparatus.
+With the invention of punch cards and perforated tape (also used in Jacquard looms, as early as 1801), a message meant for another human became also a physical medium---bumps and holes---used to mechanical movement of the transmission apparatus.
 For example, of the 33 asserted claims in the Bumstead brothers patent, the first 13 relate to the "transmission of intelligence [...] adapted to initiate a succession of electrical impulses all